-- The information is not of legitimate concern to the public
+- The information is not a legitimate public concern

 Generally, the publisher must publish the information in a way that makes it substantially certain to become public knowledge.

 A Popular Example in the Media

 Learn More About Invasion of Privacy Claims

-If you believe you have suffered an invasion of privacy, it's vital to seek the help of a qualified lawyer.
+If you believe you have a valid claim of invasion of privacy, it's vital to seek the help of a qualified lawyer for sound legal advice.
 Filing a legal claim protects your rights.
-It can also compensate you for emotional and mental distress as well as for any financial or reputational harm caused by the invasion of privacy.
+It can also compensate you for emotional and mental distress and any financial or reputational harm caused by the invasion of privacy.
 Speak with a defamation attorney to learn more.
 Forming a client relationship with an experienced personal injury attorney can be accomplished with a phone call.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified personal injury attorney to make sure your rights are protected.